Evangelos Florakis Naval Base explosion: Aftermath

 The €700 million Vasilikos Power Station was reduced to a "mangled shell", and the electricity supply to approximately half of Cyprus was interrupted.
 The Electricity Authority of Cyprus (EAC) later instituted rolling blackouts in order to conserve the supply and stated that it would import generators from Greece and Israel while the damage, estimated at €2 billion, was being repaired.
 The rolling blackouts lasted for two to three hours in each area and were planned to affect only residential areas.

 The station's installed capacity was 47% of EAC's total and would have soon increased to 55% with the delivery of Unit 5.
-A private deal was signed on 16 July for the supply of up to 80MW from Northern Cyprus until the end of August.
+A private deal was signed on 16 July for the supply of up to 80 MW from Northern Cyprus until the end of August.

 Funerals were held for the majority of the dead, including Ioannides, on 13 July.
 Concerns were raised that some of the substances in the containers may have been toxic, but the Cypriot Health Minister announced on 20 July that no public health risk had been detected, although residents would be kept under observation as a "precautionary measure".